Vxtzq/annot-tool-GUI/README.md

 Then follow instructions on the screen.

-Once annotation/marking is finished, click on "prepare data for training", and put the two files (train.txt and test.txt) generated in the result folder into build/darknet/data
+Once annotation/marking is finished, click on "prepare data for training", and move the files (train.txt and test.txt) generated in the folder named "result" to build/darknet/data

 Then follow instructions here :